mark-watson/hy-lisp-python-book/manuscript/nlp.md

 I will not cover older symbolic methods of NLP here, rather I refer you to my previous books [Practical Artificial Intelligence Programming With Java](https://leanpub.com/javaai), [Loving Common Lisp, or the Savvy Programmer's Secret Weapon](https://leanpub.com/lovinglisp), and [Haskell Tutorial and Cookbook](https://leanpub.com/haskell-cookbook).

-You will learn how to apply both DL and NLP in two stages: develop low level "small feature" implementations to understand the underlying technology, and use state-of-the-art full-feature libraries.
-You will need some math background for the first stage so if you are not interested or don't have the required background, you can still learn to effectively use these technologies by just studying through the second stages where we use industry standard libraries.
+You will learn how to apply both DL and NLP by using the state-of-the-art full-feature library [spaCy](https://spacy.io/).
+This chapter concentrates on how to use spaCy in the Hy language for solutions to a few selected problems in NLP that I use in my own work.
+I urge you to also review the "Guides" section of the [spaCy documentation](https://spacy.io/usage) where examples are in Python but after experimenting with the examples in this chapter you should have no difficulty in translating any spaCy Python examples to the Hy language.

 TBD - update previous intro!!